 The Equal Opportunity Act 2010 (Vic) covers banking and credit.
 Lenders are not allowed to use a person’s sex or marital status as reasons for refusing or reducing a loan.
 For more information, see Discrimination and human rights.

-A vendor terms contract of sale is different from a cash contract in that the vendor allows the buyer to pay the price of the property over a longer period than usual, usually three to five years.
+A vendor terms contract of sale allows the buyer to pay the price of the property over a longer period than usual, usually three to five years.
 Ownership of the property remains with the vendor until the final payment is made.
 Usually, the buyer pays a deposit of 10 per cent when the vendor terms contract is signed, and about one-third of the price when they take possession.
 The balance is paid off on terms agreed in the contract of sale.
-Vendors terms contracts are regulated by the Sale of Land Act 1962 (Vic) (“SL Act”).
+Vendor terms contracts are regulated by the Sale of Land Act 1962 (Vic) (“SL Act”).

-As soon as the contract of sale is made, the buyer should lodge a caveat on the vendor’s title with Land Use Victoria (see “Contacts”) to prevent another person claiming the property, and to give notice of the buyer’s interest in the property.
+As soon as the contract of sale is made, the buyer’s conveyancer should lodge a caveat on the vendor’s title with Land Use Victoria (see “Contacts”) to prevent another person claiming the property, and to give notice of the buyer’s interest in the property.